 Jump in here:

-This discussion is dominated really by 3 things: inbound marketing techniques, the widespread belief that cold contacting is not dead and the persistent suggestion to buy cold leads from company database providers.
+This discussion about lead generation software is dominated really by 3 things: inbound marketing techniques, the widespread belief that cold contacting is not dead and the persistent suggestion to buy cold leads from company database providers.

 What has been slightly overlooked is the fact that inbound marketing rests heavily on your website visitors identifying themselves somehow and the fact that it takes 8 attempts to get through to a cold contact – and even then the success rate is low.